-Article 3.5 Programme set-up
+Article 3.6 Programme set-up

 The curriculum is divided into four semesters.
 The first semester consists of courses at Maastricht University, the second semester consists of courses at Leuphana University, and the third semester consists of courses at the University of Valencia.
-During the fourth and final semester, students execute their research project at one of the three universities or at another institution (after approval by the Consortium Board).
+During the fourth and final semester, students execute their research project at one of the three universities or at another institution (after approval by the Joint Board of Directors).
+Students cannot deviate from the sequence as described in article 3.6.